steveabner/Helpdesk-Homelab/README.md

 # Active Directory Home Lab

 ## This project is a work in progress and will be updated as I continue building the homelab.
-Thank you.
+Currently, I am working on setting up file shares.
+Thank you!

 Welcome to my Helpdesk Homelab project!
 This setup demonstrates a simulated IT helpdesk environment using **VirtualBox**, **Windows Server 2019**, and **Active Directory**.
 It showcases core IT administrative skills, such as user account management, group policy configuration, and basic troubleshooting techniques, all designed to replicate real-world scenarios.